ansible/ansible/docs/docsite/rst/win_guide/windows_winrm.rst

 work.
 To troubleshoot Kerberos issues, ensure that:

 * The hostname set for the Windows host is the FQDN and not an IP address.
+  * If you connect using an IP address you will get the error message `Server not found in Kerberos database`.
+  * To determine if you are connecting using an IP address or an FQDN run your playbook (or call the ``win_ping`` module) using the `-vvv` flag.

 * The forward and reverse DNS lookups are working properly in the domain.
 To test this, ping the windows host by name and then use the ip address returned